PolMine/cwbtools/cran-comments.md

 ## Downstream dependencies

-The 'polmineR' package depends on cwbtools.
 I do not see any issues when checking GermaParl with the new cwbtools version.